tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 #### Sketch OTA upload tool

-Tool for OTA uploading the mcu sketch is a python script available in arduino.org [GitHub repository](https://github.com/arduino-org/arduino-tool-mcu-ota).
+Tool for OTA uploading the Atmega sketch is a python script available in arduino.org [GitHub repository](https://github.com/arduino-org/arduino-tool-mcu-ota).
 To run it, you need Python 2.7, 3.x doesn't work.
 With python installed you can package the script as exe.
 Instructions are in the GitHub repository.

 #### IDE integration